 CephBlockPool CRD

-Rook allows creation and customization of storage pools through the custom resource definitions (CRDs).
-The following settings are available for pools.
+Rook enables creation and customization of Ceph block storage (RBD) pools through custom resource definitions (CRDs).
+Settings and options are detailed below.

 Examples¶

-For optimal performance, while also adding redundancy, this sample will configure Ceph to make three full copies of the data on multiple nodes.
+For optimal performance, while also adding redundancy, this example configures a Ceph RBD pool with three full copies of user data, each on three different nodes.

 Note

-This sample requires at least 1 OSD per node, with each OSD located on 3 different nodes.
+This sample requires at least one OSD on each of at least three nodes.

-Each OSD must be located on a different node, because the failureDomain
+Each Placement Group (PG) belonging to the specified pool will be placed on three different OSDs, each a different node, because the failureDomain

 is set to host